CONNECT

 From autumn 2024, weekly training sessions will take place in three groups.
 These will be led by professional dancers with the relevant expertise.
 Musicians from the Tonhalle- Orchester Zürich will provide live music in selected sessions.
 In terms of content, the Connect training sessions will focus on a choreography by Ballett Zürich or a musical programme by the Tonhalle-Orchester Zürich over a period of several weeks.
 In the sessions, participants examine these works from different perspectives under the guidance of the teaching artists.
 This allows participants to immerse themselves in an inspiring musical and dance environment.

-The experience is enriched by joint visits to rehearsals at the Zurich Opera House and the Tonhalle Zurich .
+The experience is enriched by joint visits to rehearsals at the Zurich Opera House and the Tonhalle Zurich.

 The weekly dance classes take place on Friday afternoons in the rooms of the Tonhalle-Gesellschaft Zürich.
+The Kunsthaus Zürich gives the participants the opportunity to creatively deepen their experiences and transform movement into colour through their own painting and design in the art education studios.

 Interested in Connect?